14 Kickass Virtual Team Building Activities for 2023

 3. Exercise Creativity Through a Virtual Improv Session

-• Hype Person: In this game, the first person mentions a routine activity they did, and the next two people exaggerate the impact of the activity or the scene.
+• Hype Person: In this game, the first person mentions a routine activity they did, and the following two people exaggerate the impact of the activity or the scene.
 For example, if a salesperson says, “I received a client email at 7 in the morning,” the hype person can say, “Did you hear that?
 They don’t need to get in touch with clients.
 Clients contact them!”

 4. Host an Online Office Olympics